pkurto16/CS240StudyGuide/studyGuide.md

 **A10:** The combination allows varied data types (e.g., `units` and `kgs`) in a single data structure, facilitating versatile data representation.
 Challenges include ensuring type-safe access and avoiding inconsistencies by meticulously managing the `type` identifier and the corresponding `qty` union access.

-Lecture 9:

-### Summary of Lecture 9: Functions and Memory in C Programming
+# Summary of Lecture 9: Functions and Memory in C Programming

 #### Functions in C